Omarosa Manigault Newman says she quit White House job, wasn't fired

-Former White House aide Omarosa Manigault Newman denied Thursday she was fired from her White House position, insisting instead that she left on her own terms — but acknowledged being "uncomfortable," "upset" and "unhappy" with the way President Donald Trump's first year in office has unfolded.
+Former White House aide Omarosa Manigault Newman denied Thursday she had been fired, insisting instead that she left on her own terms — but acknowledged being "uncomfortable," "upset" and "unhappy" with the way President Donald Trump's first year in office has unfolded.

-In an interview with ABC’s “GMA,” Newman — whom a senior Trump administration official said was forced out her job — contended that she resigned as she approached her one-year mark in the White House.
+In an interview with ABC’s “GMA,” Newman — whom a senior Trump administration official said was forced out of her job — contended that she resigned as she approached one year in the White House.

 Newman, however, also hinted at a high level of discord within the West Wing, saying she was unhappy with the way things had gone so far in the Trump presidency.

 "There were a lot of things that I observed during the last year that I was very unhappy with, that I was very uncomfortable with, things that I observed, that I heard, that I listened to," Newman said.
-She was responding to a question about a report in the Washington Post in which friends of Newman said she wasn't pleased with Trump's response to the Charlottesville riots earlier this year.
+She was responding to a question about a report in The Washington Post in which friends of Newman said she wasn't pleased with Trump's response to the riots in Charlottesville, Virginia, in August.

 "I have seen things that have made me uncomfortable, that have upset me, that have affected me deeply and emotionally, that has affected my community and my people," said Newman, who was one of Trump's highest-profile African-American female supporters and one of the few black women in Trump's West Wing.